herbygillot/zoxide/README.md

 - `$_ZO_EXCLUDE_DIRS`: list of directories separated by platform-specific characters ("`:`" on Linux/macOS, "`;`" on Windows) to be excluded from the database
 - `$_ZO_FZF_OPTS`: custom flags to pass to `fzf`
-- `$_ZO_MAXAGE`: sets the maximum total rank after which entries start getting deleted
+- `$_ZO_MAXAGE`: sets the maximum total age after which entries start getting deleted

 [`dirs` documentation]: https://docs.rs/dirs/latest/dirs/fn.data_local_dir.html